danielma911/Alicloud_VM_HA/README.md

  353: resource "alicloud_fc_function" "active-standby" {

 5. This error is expected, because during the deployment, it will run a script to get the Primary NGFW access_key with pre-defined username and password of the NGFW.
 It can only success after the primary NGFW up and running.
 So you need to wait for about 5 mins to run " terraform plan | grep API_KEY " and check if the access_key has been generated.
 Check for below section:

           + "API_KEY"            = ""
-Until the "API_KEY" hhas a value back, like below:
+Until the "API_KEY" has a value back, like below:

           + "API_KEY"            = "LUFRPT1WdGx**************************"

 6. Now you can run "terraform apply" again to update this key to the FC environment table.